Best Maui Beaches in Hawaii: 2026 Guide to Parking, Snorkeling, & Safety

 • Watch the incredible sunsets

 Why it’s great: Napili Bay is a quiet, scenic spot with excellent snorkeling.
 It’s ideal for travelers looking to avoid crowds without sacrificing the beauty that defines Maui, Hawaii Beaches.
+Learn more with our full Napili Bay guide.

 Kahekili Beach Park (Airport Beach)

-Kahekili—often called Airport Beach—is a long, beautiful stretch of golden sand just north of Kaʻanapali Beach.
+Kahekili, often called Airport Beach, is a long, beautiful stretch of golden sand just north of Kaʻanapali Beach.
 It’s one of the best “easy access” snorkeling beaches on Maui and has great facilities, free parking, and a wide sandy shoreline perfect for families.

 Location: North Kaʻanapali, next to the Westin Kā‘anapali Ocean Resort Villas